Rain-And-Storm/website/data/home.md

 - Solid-state thermoelectric fridge by [Phononic](https://phononic.com)
 - Pyrotek sound proofing for staterooms
 - Hardtop carbon-epoxy bimini to support large solar panels and capture rainwater
+- Reflective surface on the boom to increase energy output of solar panels
 - New topside paint by Alexseal
 - Glow-in-the-dark coating for non-skid areas
 - Six underwater through-hull RGB LED lights, possibly two more on the inner sides of the hulls